 You might be tempted to overdo it on your home charging infrastructure like I did.
 At the end of the day, it is not needed.
 All night is a long time.
 And you really don’t go on unexpected trips very often.

 Before I installed my Tesla wall connector, I was plugging in with a regular wall outlet.
-I got around 2-3 miles per hour added to the battery, which was fine for daily driving of around 30 miles per day.
-When I needed to get “full”, I could hop over to a Supercharger or give it the weekend to charge up.
+I got around 2-3 miles per hour added to the battery, which was fine for daily driving of approximately 30 miles per day.
+When I needed to get “full” charge, I could hop over to a Supercharger or give it the weekend to charge up.

-When I installed my wall charger, I went with 90 amps at the circuit breaker, since your maximum output would be 80% of what you have at the circuit breaker (in my case, 72 amps).
-My 2018 Model X had an 72 amp onboard charger, but 2018 was pretty much the last year this was used.
+When I installed my wall charger, I went with 90 amps at the circuit breaker since the maximum output would be 80% of what you have at the circuit breaker (in my case, 72 amps).
+My 2018 Model X had a 72 amp onboard charger, but 2018 was pretty much the last year this size was used.
 Going forward, the onboard chargers have been 48 amps (requiring only 60 amps at the circuit breaker).
 In fact, the Standard Range Model 3 has 32 amps onboard, so you only need 40 amps at the circuit breaker.

 A few considerations: